 About this blog: Coalition members serving in Afghanistan face HUGE differences in living and working conditions.
 From the posh courtyard in the International Security Assistance Force Headquarters compound to a shallow pit in Helmand, Afghanistan’s got it all.
-This blog shares one view…that of a relatively senior officer working at a relatively nice base in Kabul.
+My experiences were those of a relatively senior officer working at a relatively nice base in Kabul.
 Your experience may vary.

 * Photo by Maj Don Mercer, USAF